Svd115/clock/README.md

-# oclock
+# Clock
-Real time oclock and chronometer using javascript
+Real time clock and chronometer using javascript